Sunshine Cake Recipe | Light Tube Pan Cake with Egg Whites

-Sunshine Cake is a light, airy classic—similar to an angel food style cake but made with yolks too for a tender golden crumb.
+Sunshine Cake is a light, airy classic—similar to angel food cake, but made with egg yolks too for a tender golden crumb.
 It’s baked in an ungreased tube pan and gets its lift from stiffly beaten egg whites and cream of tartar.
-Sunshine Cake has a rich history dating back to the late 19th century, with roots in cookbooks from as early as 1896.
-Variations of the recipe appear in mid-20th-century cookbooks, like those from the 1920s and 1960s, often passed down through families as a beloved heirloom.

 Sunshine Cake